angusedwards64/Arc2.0/README.md

   <img src="./README_photos/SignUp.png" width="49%" />
 </p>

 Upon signing up or logging in, the user will hit their landing page, where they can edit their details or update their information.
-They can navigate to a new arc, by clicking the create button, or alternatively the plus on the tab navigator at the bottom.
+They can navigate to a new arc, by clicking the 'create' button, or alternatively the plus on the tab navigator at the bottom.

 <p float="left">
   <img src="./README_photos/addfriendtoarc.png" width="30%" />